 For 2010, the Liberty gets a system that shuts off the engine when decelerating to improve its gas mileage, as well as an indicator on the dash to show when the Liberty is being driven efficiently.

 The Liberty features Jeep's traditional seven-slot grille and trapezoidal fender flares that enhance the vehicle's side profile.
 Unlike many panoramic sunroofs offered today, Jeep's Sky Slider roof is made of canvas rather than glass.
 The fabric roof folds on itself as it opens, and Jeep says the top is leak-proof.

-Both left and right rear panels have cargo tie-down loops for securing items to the load floor.
+Both the left and right rear panels in the cargo area have tie-down loops for securing items to the load floor.
 The left rear panel houses a concealed compartment for jack storage and tools.
-Cargo room behind the second-row seat measures 31.5 cubic feet but can be expanded to 64.2 cubic feet by folding the seat; this is similar to the space in the Xterra but smaller than the Grand Vitara's cargo volume with the seats down (68.9 cubic feet).

 Under the Hood

 For 2010, the Liberty gets a standard fuel shut-off system that turns off fuel when the vehicle is decelerating.
 There's also a standard fuel-saving indicator that lights up in the odometer to notify the driver when the vehicle is being driven in a fuel-efficient manner.